About custom domain tables¶

 These examples are not meant to be copied and pasted, but they should work for most tenants as a good starting point.

-Combine day, month, year as birthdate
+Combine day, month, year as birthdate¶

 Some data sources do not contain fields for complete birthdates and instead contain values by day, month, and year in separate fields.
 These individual fields must be combined in order to use the birthdate semantic tag.

-The following example shows an IF statement within a SELECT statement that finds the values in day, month, and year fields, and then combines them into a field that captures the birthdate value as DD/MM/YYYY:
+statement that finds the values in day, month, and year fields, and then combines them into a field that captures the birthdate value as DD/MM/YYYY

 SELECT